termly/apidocs/endpoints/websites_put.md

   "code_snippet": {
     "banner": "<string>",
     "cookie_preference_button": "<string>"
-  }
+  },
   "_idx": "<string>"
 }
 ```

 An error response is detailed in [error object](../error_object.md#delete-PUT-put-error-object)

-If the entire request is in error or invalid the result JSON will be [error object](../error_object.md#universal-errors)
+If the entire request is in error or invalid, the result JSON will be [error object](../error_object.md#universal-errors)

 # Example 1

 Request to update a single website

 ## Request

 ```